jayrajroshan/Articles/PoA.md

     geth --datadir /your-directory/blockchain/data/1node account new

 You will be prompted to enter a password for this account, enter a suitable password and remember it.
 The account will then be created and we'll get a public address of the key.
 This address will be used to identify the account on the network.
 Keep a note of this address, you can copy this and store it in a txt file.
 Now we'll make a key.txt file for storing the password we used, this will be later used to unlock the account so that we can use it for transactions.
+We'll go to the folder 1node where the data for node 1 is kept and make a file called key.txt, put the password in and save it.

+    cd 1node
+    nano key.txt
+W